-When you’re at the bottom of a staircase, intending to go upstairs, you just start going.
+When you’re at the bottom of a staircase and you want to get to the top, you just start going.

 You don’t stop to consider the various construction techniques that went into making the staircase.
 You don’t call a friend over to debate the merits of materials and dimensions.
 And you don’t think about how to best place your foot on each step for the optimal weight distribution.

 You just take the first damn step.
 And then, you take the next one.
 And the next.
 And you just keep on taking steps until you get to the top.